Eyelid surgery or blepharoplasty is an effective way to correct droopy eyelids, bags under the eyes, puffy eyelids or under-eye sagging.

 Sydney Plastic Surgeon Dr Barnouti pays close attention to the preoperative condition of your eyelids and bone structure to create a natural appearance through eyelid surgery and prevent an “operated look”.
 Our excellent eyelid surgery results are achieved through careful planning during your consultation and pre-surgery.

-Tightening the eyelid through eyelid surgery can restore an attractive almond shape to the eyes while meticulous attention to surgical detail can avoid a “hollowed” appearance.
+Tightening the eyelid can restore an attractive almond shape to the eyes while meticulous attention to surgical detail can avoid a “hollowed” appearance.

 The incisions made during blepharoplasty can also allow access to your cheek, brow, and mid-face area so that ancillary procedures may be performed at the same time as your eyelid surgery if you wish.
-Dr Barnouti, our qualified and experienced plastic surgeon can offer suggestions to other possible surgical procedures if you wish but our main concern is to listen to your needs, help you make the right decisions and meet your post eyelid surgery expectations.
+Dr Barnouti can offer suggestions to other possible surgical procedures if you wish but our main concern is to listen to your needs, help you make the right decisions and meet your expectations.

 What will happen during my eyelid surgery consultation?

 We encourage you to bring your partner, a family member or friend to your initial eyelid surgery consultation if you feel they can help you to make a decision about how to proceed.

 During your eyelid surgery consultation, Dr Barnouti will take your full medical history, so please check your medical records so you have all the necessary information.

 During your consultation, you will need to tell Dr Barnouti if you have any allergies, whether you are taking any vitamins, prescription or over-the-counter medication or other drugs, and if you smoke.
 You should also provide any relevant information from your ophthalmologist or records of your most recent eye exam.
 If you wear glasses or contact lenses please bring them along with you.